Author: R.A. Salvatore

 Up to this point, I’ve been struck by just how thoroughly unlikable Cadderly has become.
 He was at his best in the second book, In Sylvan Shadows, where he was uncertain of his role in the world, principled but having those principles challenged at every turn, and doing his best to be good in a bad situation that was bigger than he was.
 You could empathize with his confusion and cheer for his little successes.
 But the further his divinely-ordained destiny developed, the more imperious and smug and overbearing he became.
 Ever since his “Chosen of Deneir” plot got rolling in Night Masks, it seems like he knows everything, is confident about all his decisions, rarely lets his friends in on his thoughts or plans, and uses his divine abilities to bludgeon his way through problems most of the time instead of using his wits or persuasion.
 There have been little character moments here and there where you see a glimpse of him as an actual person, but they’re brief and much too rare.

 Fortunately, Salvatore seems to have learned some lessons from the last couple of books and dialed back the aspects that made him so unlikable.
 For starters, he’s finally got some limitations on his divine “do anything” abilities.
 Apparently he sprained his messiah muscles with all the magic he was throwing around at the end of the last book, so he’s not able to break out 8th-level spells at the drop of a hat any more.
 He doesn’t spend the entire book listening to “the song of Deneir” (read: the author whispering in his ear), and actually misses picking up on important information a couple of times.
 And he’s finally up against an enemy which he can’t defeat just by concentrating really hard, like he did with the ancient red dragon in the last book.
-The result is that he feels a lot more human and vastly less irritating in The Chaos Curse than he has in a long time.
+The result is that he feels much more human and vastly less irritating in The Chaos Curse than he has in a long time.

 Dean Thobicus, Cadderly’s former boss at the library, is an unsatisfying villain.
 He can’t stand Cadderly, and kicks off the novel by trying to purge the faculty of everyone who’s allied with or sympathetic to him.
 This seems entirely sensible — as you’ll recall from The Fallen Fortress, Cadderly came into his office, acted like an insolent jerk, intimidated the hell out of him, then used his divine powers to crush Thobicus’ free will.
 Hell, I’d be pissed off too!
 But this is a black-and-white kind of story, so it’s quickly reduced to “Dean bad, Cadderly good.”
-He’s lost the favour of his god, though the rationale (his hidebound and administrative nature has made him lose sight of the true meaning of Christmas) is something we’re told but not really shown, and all of his efforts to resist Cadderly’s takeover are portrayed as crimes against the natural order by a scheming little man.
+He’s lost the favour of his god, though the rationale (his hidebound and administrative nature has made him lose sight of the true meaning of Christmas) is something we’re told but never shown, and all of his efforts to resist Cadderly’s takeover are portrayed as crimes against the natural order by a scheming little man.
 He does get an arc of sorts here where he falls to the dark side, which I appreciate.
 But it needed to be set up better in earlier books because up until this point he was never more than a minor character, an obstructive bureaucrat who annoyed the protagonist a couple of times.
 It feels like the story ran out of steam without the Evil League of Evil to serve as antagonists, so the author had to manufacture another one.
 Worst of all, he’s set up as an antagonist in the first third of the book and then gets unceremoniously killed off-screen by a sidekick around the midpoint.
 What a waste of a character.

 On the plus side, however, the book’s actual antagonist is much less terrible than I expected.
 Kierkan Rufo has spent the entire series being a useless butt monkey.
 Nobody likes him, he has no apparent redeeming qualities, he’s always being used as a hapless tool by more powerful forces, and he always fails at everything he does.
 I groaned in genuine pain when I saw that he was going to be the Big Bad of this book because nothing up to this point had made him seem remotely intimidating or capable.
 And then he had to spoil my preconceptions by not being completely terrible as a final boss!
 Don’t get me wrong; he’s still not a great character.
 His “the gods are jerks who don’t deserve our worship” motivation should be the beating heart of the conflict between him and Cadderly, especially given what happened to him in Night Masks, but it hardly merits any screen time and gets expressed in a couple of throwaway lines.
 Instead, his motivation mostly comes off as “I drank evil juice, so now I’m extra evil,” and his brand of evil is still more theatrical and hammy than I’d like.
 But he’s reasonably cunning: he solidifies his control of the library gradually by vampirizing selected individuals and bumping off the few who could be a threat to him before springing his takeover.
 He’s good about not exposing himself to risk unnecessarily: he’ll bail on a fight if it seems like he might get actually hurt, and the final fight happens in a dark, desecrated cellar where he’s at his strongest.
 And he actually accomplishes his goal: profaning and destroying the entire Edificant Library as a giant middle finger to the god who branded him.
 He’s still egotistical and shortsighted, which causes him minor setbacks, but the occasional failure makes him seem more human and less of an unstoppable author-powered juggernaut.
 My expectations were low, but I was pleasantly surprised.